 Sudden Fear of People

 Upon visiting your parent, you notice how they withdraw when people come around.
 It is almost as if they are afraid to be touched.
 When you witness this type of action, you may be seeing the effects of physical or emotional abuse.
 Look for other signs such as unexplained bruises or inflamed areas.

 The people charged with caring for the elderly should be caring for them, not taking advantage of the situation.
-When you believe that your loved one is suffering at the hands of someone else, you should consult with an elder care abuse lawyer in Phoenix, AZ for guidance on how to rectify the situation.
+When you believe that your loved one is suffering at the hands of someone else, you should consult with an elder care abuse lawyer for guidance on how to rectify the situation.